 Phone: (270) 745-2259

 I enjoy teaching, research, and public service, and strive to balance my activities among these three.
-I regularly teach courses in Juvenile Delinquency and Diversity in American Society in addition to a course in Gender, Crime, and Justice and our core majors/minors course Strategies of Research Methods.
+I regularly teach courses in Introduction to Criminal Justice, Juvenile Delinquency, and Gender, Crime, and Justice.
+I also serve as the faculty supervisor for main campus SOCL and CRIM internships.

 PhD, University of Georgia - 2004.

-I am involved with many public organizations throughout South Central Kentucky mostly in the area of child protection/wellbeing and juvenile corrections in addition to adult reentry and community transition.
+I am involved with many public organizations throughout South Central Kentucky mostly in the area of child protection/wellbeing and juvenile corrections.
 I find these opportunities for service allow me to make practical my theoretical understanding of society and crime obtained through research and teaching.